TrailBlazerZ/imgaptcha--api/README.md

 If you encounter error installing `flask-mysqldb` install`libmysqlclient-dev` first.

-`PIL` i.e Python Imaging Library is used to save dynamic images.
+> `PIL` i.e Python Imaging Library is used to save dynamic images.

+Run a microserver on a `port` so that the new processed image can be accessed.

+		python -m SimpleHTTPServer 5500 #Default taken

 References: